1. Tax Agency and Social Security

 • Have not renounced to its application.

-• Have not renounced to objective estimate in the IRPF.
+• Have not denied to objective estimate in the IRPF.

 • That his activities are included in the Order that develops this scheme.

 – Quota calculation: VAT is determined by modules, as with the objective estimate for the IRPF.
-You can deduct VAT paid for the acquisition of current goods and those assigned to the activity.
+You can deduct VAT paid for the acquisition of new goods and those assigned to the activity.

 – Statements and forms: